 Makarska’s town beach is a long curving stretch of pebble, behind which runs a shady palm-lined promenade with several big hotels interspersed by cafes, restaurants, ice cream kiosks and shops.

-Along the main beach we found plenty of water games going on like water polo, kayaking, peddle boats, jet skis and even a floating course that you can run, climb and jump across which is suitable for both kids and adults to enjoy.
+Along the main beach, we found plenty of water games going on like water polo, kayaking, paddle boats, jet skis and even a floating course that you can run, climb and jump across which is suitable for both kids and adults to enjoy.

 If you want something a bit quieter, then you can walk or cycle northwest a little way, which is what we did one day.
 We rode our bikes to the end of the promenade and along the gravel pathway along the water’s edge.
 The beaches here are made up of rocks and small pebble coves and bays (some just big enough for two).
 These were backed by the fragrant pinewoods overlooking the glistening turquoise sea.
 The beaches are much quieter here with only the odd beach bar dotted around.